-Sharon Kallis and Means of Production (MOP) for the amazing stinging nettle and your insights into wonders of hard to domesticate plants (grow Wilde you crazy queer plant! - I feel just like you, or think I do anyway- hard to tell but I am leaning into the interbeing
+Sharon Kallis (Sharon that was the best garden-life-tour ever!) and jil p. weaving for the hook up to Means of Production (MOP) for the amazing stinging nettle and your insights into wonders of hard to domesticate plants (grow Wilde you crazy queer plant!) - I feel just like you, or think I do anyway - hard to tell but I am leaning into the interbeing